Khambhat: History

 Cambay was formerly a flourishing city, the seat of an extensive trade, and celebrated for its manufactures of silk, chintz and gold stuffs.
 The Arab traveler al-Mas'udi visited the city in 915 AD, describing it as a very successful port; it was mentioned in 1293 by Marco Polo, who, calling it Cambaet, noted it as a busy port.
 He mentions that the city had its own king.
 Indigo and fine buckram were particular products of the region, but much cotton and leather was exported through Cambay.
 In the early 1340s, the Moroccan traveller Ibn Battuta remarked on its impressive architecture and cosmopolitan population.
 "Cambay is one of the most beautiful cities as regards the artistic architecture of its houses and the construction of its mosques.
 The reason is that the majority of its inhabitants are foreign merchants, who continually build there beautiful houses and wonderful mosques -- an achievement in which they endeavour to surpass each other."An Italian traveler, Marino Sanudo, said that Cambeth was one of India's main two ocean ports.
 Another Italian, visiting in about 1440, Niccolò de' Conti, mentions that the walls of the city were twelve miles in circumference.
-The Kothi gateway traditionally believed to be constructed by an English factory is in fact a 14th-century gate, probably dating to the 1330s, of Tughluq era.

 The Portuguese explorer Duarte Barbosa visited the city, which he calls Cambaia, in the early sixteenth century.

 His description of the city is very full.
 He states: